sebanc/linuxloops/Readme.md

 Note: Windows WSL does not allow to write directly to a disk but you can create disk images and flash them to a drive using Rufus/Etcher or boot them from [Grub2Win][Grub2Win link].

 For security purpose, Linuxloops will not install packages/binaries that are not present in the official distribution repositories.
 The only exceptions are:
-- The "EPEL" repo for RedHat based distributions as it contains necessary packages for standard use.
+- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distributions that are enabled by default as they contain necessary packages for standard use.
-- The "RPM fusion" repo for Fedora when the nvidia proprietary driver installation is selected.
 - For Arch based distributions, the "shim-signed" AUR package is included in order to support Secure Boot.